ampl/plugins/doc/source/amplsqlite3.rst

 In this example we are using a single table declaration to read and update the data.
 The **<->** arrow indicates that the indexing sets will be populated, when using a `read table` instruction.
-Conversely the members of the indexing sets will be written to the correponding table, when a `write table` statement is used.
+Conversely the members of the indexing sets will be written to the corresponding table, when a `write table` statement is used.
 The **INOUT** keyword will trigger an UPDATE statement in the database.

 After the table declarations we have the `read table` instructions, we update some values in the parameters with the `let` command and we update the values in the database with the `write table` commands.